-Ma'aden's Phosphate business currently consists of Ma'aden Phosphate Company, a joint venture with SABIC in which Ma'aden owns 70% and SABIC 30%, and the Al Khabra Project which is wholly owned by Ma'aden.
+Ma'aden's Phosphate business currently consists of Ma'aden Phosphate Company, a joint venture with SABIC in which Ma'aden owns 70% and SABIC 30%, and the Wa'ad Al Shamal Project.
+Ma'aden, Mosaic, and SABIC owns 60%, 25% and 15% of the project respectively.
 Ma’aden is marketing directly its equity portion of DAP/MAP production.

 Ma'aden Phosphate Company (MPC)

 MPC exploits the phosphate deposit at Al Jalamid in the North of Saudi Arabia and utilises local natural gas and sulphur resources to manufacture Diammonium Phosphate (DAP) at processing facilities at Ras Al Khair on the Arabian Gulf coast.
 These facilities have the flexibility to also produce Monammonium Phosphate (MAP).
 The DAP produced by MPC is sold primarily into the international markets.
 Surplus ammonia from the operation is exported or sold domestically.
 MPC commenced initial production of DAP on the 17th June 2011.